Analog spacetimes from nonrelativistic Goldstone modes in spinor condensates: Discussion and Conclusions

 While Sec.~\ref{sec:model} is a minimal theoretical model, the experimental system that most readily realizes these geometries are spin-1 condensates.
 In this case, for the scattering lengths $a_0$ and $a_2$ (for $s$-wave collisions into the spin-0 and spin-2 channels respectively), there are two phases that break the spin SU(2) symmetry: $a_0>a_2$ gives a ferromagnetic phase with one Type-II magnon and $a_0<a_2$ gives a polar phase (antiferromagnetic interactions) with two Type-I magnons.
 Upon flow, these two phases naturally realize the two different spacetimes described here.
 In fact, ${}^7$Li, ${}^{41}$K, and ${}^{87}$Rb realize the ferromagnetic phase \cite{stamper-kurnSpinorBoseGases2013} with ${}^{87}$Rb specifically already being used for Hawking-like experiments with the phonon mode \cite{steinhauerObservationSelfamplifyingHawking2014,*steinhauerObservationQuantumHawking2016}.
 Additionally, ${}^{23}$Na realizes the polar phase and critical spin superflow has been studied \cite{kimCriticalSpinSuperflow2017} (necessary for Hawking-like experiments).
-The magnon excitations in these systems can be probed by observing correlations in the spin-density, and the most basic proposal, would be to establish the vanishing Hawking radiation in the ferromagnetic phase.
-The progress in current spinor condensate experiments highlights that these more exotic analogue spacetimes may already be in reach.
+The magnon excitations in these systems can be probed by observing correlations in the spin-density, and the most basic proposal would be to establish the vanishing Hawking radiation in the ferromagnetic phase. {Though we assume that the spin state is initially homogeneous, while the condensate is flowing, this is a reasonable assumption provided that the condensate can be initially prepared into the homogeneous spin-polarized ground state.
+Once this is achieved, accelerating the condensate flow will not produce spin currents and we will obtain the setup we envision in this work~\cite{barnettGeometricalApproachHydrodynamics2009,lamacraftLongwavelengthSpinDynamics2008}. } The progress in current spinor condensate experiments highlights that these more exotic analog spacetimes may already be in reach.

+{On a more abstract level, our work points to the deep connection between the emergent geometry, codified by the objects of the Newton-Cartan geometry, and the superfluid state, characterized by the superfluid density and current.
+Indeed, it seems that even in the presence of an enlarged internal symmetry group, such as the $SU(2)\times U(1)$ symmetry of the system we consider here, the spatial variations in the $U(1)$ condensate phase play a special role.
+Whereas non-trivial space-time textures of the spin-components can generate extremely interesting non-Abelian synthetic gauge fields (see App.~\ref{app:spin-textures}), only the overall condensate phase can produces a non-trivial analogue spacetime.
+In particular, it would be interesting to study how the identification of the Newton-Cartan velocity field $v^\mu$ with the superfluid velocity $\mathbf{v}_s$ possibly leads to novel constraints or techniques for the calculation of transport phenomena in superfluids, essentially expanding upon the framework we have laid out in Sec.~\ref{sec:transport}. }